 Twigs are reddish brown, slender, with white lenticels.
 The buds have glossy reddish brown to greenish brown scales.
 Leaf scars are semicircular.
 Crushed twigs have a bitter odor and taste of almond.

-The alternate leaves are simple, ovate to lanceolate, no hair on top and usually with white hair that turns reddish on the underside along the midrib near the base of the leaf which is up to 6 inches long and 2 inches wide.
+The alternate leaves are simple, ovate to lanceolate (broadest below the middle), no hair on top and usually with white hair that turns reddish on the underside along the midrib near the base of the leaf which is up to 6 inches long and 2 inches wide.
 Leaf edges are finely toothed.
 Leaves are attacked by a minute mite causing galls on the upper surface (see photo below).

-Varieties: Three are recognized - var. alabamensis, found in the SE gulf states of the U.S. where the leaf blades are more obovate, tips more obtuse to rounded, sparsely hairy on the under side; the other two have leaf blades more elliptic to oblong, tips pointed, underside smooth or with hair only on the ribs.
-These are: var. rufula, found in Texas to Arizona with leathery leaf blades and short leaf stalks - 4 ro 10 mm; then var. serotina with leaf blades larger, only slightly leathery, longer stalks - 10 to 23 mm.
+Varieties: Three are recognized - var. alabamensis, found in the SE gulf states of the U.S. where the leaf blades are more obovate (widest above the center, length about 1.5x width), tips more obtuse to rounded, sparsely hairy on the under side; the other two have leaf blades more elliptic to oblong, tips pointed, underside smooth or with hair only on the ribs.
+These are: var. rufula, found in Texas to Arizona with leathery leaf blades and short leaf stalks - 4 to 10 mm; then var. serotina with leaf blades larger, only slightly leathery, longer stalks - 10 to 23 mm.
 The latter is the variety native to Minnesota.
 Photos below are of var. serotina.

 Habitat: The plant grows in forest openings, edge rows and does best as a second generation tree following removal of the first generation trees.
 It is shade tolerant and will grow as an understory tree, but not to its best ability and usually will not flower.
 The plant has a shallow root system and is susceptible to wind blow down.